Bob Kevoian: Retirement

-On November 5, 2015, after being inducted along with Tom Griswold into the National Radio Hall of Fame, Kevoian announced his retirement effective at the end of 2015.
+On November 5, 2015, after being inducted along with Griswold into the National Radio Hall of Fame, Kevoian announced his retirement effective at the end of 2015.
 His last live show as co-host aired on December 17, 2015.
 On November 17, 2016, Bob and Tom were reunited when they were inducted into the Indiana Broadcasters Hall of Fame.
 Kevoian made his first post-retirement appearance as a guest host on April 3, 2017, when the show was in Cincinnati for the Cincinnati Reds home opener.
 Kevoian returned again on December 8, 2017, filling in for Tom Griswold.
-Kevoian returned March 30, 2018, and March 28, 2019, for the Cincinnati Reds opening day broadcast and again on May 24, 2019, for the Indianapolis 500 Bob and Tom Show.
+Kevoian returned March 30, 2018, and March 28, 2019, for the Cincinnati Reds opening day broadcast and again on May 24, 2019, for the Indianapolis 500 Bob & Tom Show.
 Kevoian returned once again on April 17, 2020, to the show.

-On TV

-The Bob and Tom Show aired nightly on WGN America and occasionally weekend best of airings until its cancellation in September 2010.

 Personal life

 Kevoian was born in Los Angeles, California, to John Hike "Toby" Kevoian and Jean Baker.
-On April 2, 2005, he married his current wife, Becky Martin.
-He has a son named Toby.
-Kevoian has stepsons named Wade and Joey.
-Kevoian is almost always seen wearing a Los Angeles Dodgers hat as a tribute to his father, who was a longtime employee of the Dodgers, but considers himself "a big Cincinnati Reds fan."
-Kevoian is an avid guitar player and has written some of the lyrics and music for the show's comedic parodies.
+In 1985, he married Helen Lemieur, with whom he has one son.
+In 2005, he married Becky Martin.
+Kevoian was almost always seen wearing a Los Angeles Dodgers hat as a tribute to his father, who was a longtime employee of the Dodgers, but considered himself "a big Cincinnati Reds fan."
+Kevoian was an avid guitar player and wrote some of the lyrics and music for the show's comedic parodies.
 Kevoian's brother-in-law (Becky's brother) is world-renowned tuba player Rex Martin.
 Kevoian's younger brother is actor Peter Kevoian.

-His mother was on Let's Make a Deal and won a Brunswick pool table, which she traded for cases of oyster stew.
-She retired from the Los Angeles County Office of Education in Downey, California.
-Kevoian also likes to collect "large" ordinary items, such as coffee cups or safety pins that are extremely large compared to their normal sizes.
-Kevoian likewise keeps a collection of these "large" items in his studio.
+After his retirement in 2015, Kevoian spent much time with his wife touring the United States in their Airstream camper, eventually camping overnight in each of the 48 contiguous states.

 On June 7, 2023, Kevoian made a guest appearance on the Bob & Tom show to reveal he had been diagnosed with gastric cancer.
-Kevoian says the outlook is very good and he has responded to treatment well.
-While on the show Kevoian promoted his podcast "The Bob & Cancer show".
-The show includes him, his wife Becky Kevoian, and longtime Bob & Tom show friend Whit Grayson.
-The show chronicles his journey with cancer and highlights the humorous aspects of it.
-During his treatment, it has been stated that he has experienced no hair loss and his iconic mustache is still intact and ready to celebrate its 54th birthday on June 18, 2023.
+Kevoian said the outlook was very good and he has responded to treatment well.
+While on the show Kevoian promoted his podcast The Bob & Cancer Show.
+The show included him, his wife Becky, and longtime Bob & Tom show friend Whit Grayson.
+The show chronicled his journey with cancer and highlighted the humorous aspects of it.
+During his treatment, it was stated that he experienced no hair loss, his iconic mustache was still intact, and he was and ready to celebrate its 54th birthday on June 18.

+Kevoian died on April 17, 2026, at the age of 75, after battling stomach cancer for three years.
+He had been in relatively good health despite his cancer diagnosis up until the morning of his death, before suddenly declining in the afternoon.